-The following timeline will be implemented pursuant to Section 745 of the Dodd-Frank Act:
+The following proposed certification procedures will codify the applicable provisions of the Dodd-Frank Act:

 - Registered entities must submit self-certifications at least ten business days before the effective date of the rule or rule amendment.
-A new rule or rule amendment will become effective ten business days after the certified rule or rule amendment is received by the Commission, unless the Commission notifies the registered entity that it is staying the certification.
-To ensure prompt notice to market participants and to increase transparency, the final rule requires registered entities to certify that copies of their rule submissions are posted on their websites at the time of the filing. - The certification may be stayed for up to 90 days if the Commission determines that the new rule or rule amendment presents novel or complex issues, is certified with an inadequate explanation, or is potentially inconsistent with the Act or Commission regulations. - Once the Commission issues a notification of stay to the registered entity, the Commission will have up to 90 days to conduct a review of the submission.
-The Commission must provide a 30-day public comment period, within the 90-day extended review period.
-Notice of the comment period will be posted on the Commission's website. - The submitted rule or rule amendment will be deemed certified upon expiration of the 90-day review period unless the Commission objects to the certification. - The new timeline does not apply to self-certified products.
+A new rule or rule amendment will become effective ten business days after the certified rule or rule amendment is received by the Commission, unless the Commission notifies the registered entity that it is staying the certification. - The certification may be stayed if the Commission determines that the new rule or rule amendment (1) presents novel or complex issues, (2) is certified with an inadequate explanation, or (3) is potentially inconsistent with the Act or Commission regulations. - Once the Commission issues a notification of stay to the registered entity, the Commission will have 90 days to conduct a review of the submission.
+The Commission must provide a 30-day public comment period, within the 90-day review period.
+Notice of the comment period will be posted on the Commission's website. - The submitted rule or rule amendment will be become effective upon expiration of the 90-day review period unless the Commission objects to the certification.